 - Try making your own potpourri with a mixture of your favorite herbs and spices gently simmering on the stove

-- Purchase clean burning soy candles
+- Purchase clean burning beeswax or soy candles made with essential oils

 Christmas gatherings are full of fun and a hubbub of activity.
 So when visiting relatives in unfamiliar environments, take a few minutes to acquaint yourself with the baby’s surroundings.
 Be sure to watch for the following hazards: